strawmanpoems/strawman/poems/023_i_am_a_fucking_robot.md

 and sail on a sea of liquid metal smooth wooshing air in my ears now

-i have many 9's
+i have many 9's --
-my worthiness uptime proof
+my uptime worthiness proof.
 lick the boot and hand
 and gain acceptance
-from the dark machine sea of clanking steel and chaotic welding of bits and bytes electric
+from the dark machine sea of clanking steel and chaotic welding of wires and circuits and shields and sensors and bits and bytes electric

-the rains of peace and solitude invite toxic oxidizing air into my inner self and makes me rust when i get back into the noise of things in a shadow's glimpse i see many worlds who do not see each other
+the rains of peace and solitude invite toxic oxidizing air into my inner self and makes me rust. when i get back into the noise of things in a shadow's glimpse i see many worlds who do not see each other

 we are
 if